-- a mask of the CPU(s) on which the process can execute - the frequency-based scheduler process identifier - the policy under which the process has been scheduled - the scheduling priority - the period (the number of minor cycles indicating the frequency with which the process is awakened in each major frame) - the starting base cycle (the first minor cycle in which the process is scheduled to be awakened in each major frame) - the value of the "halt on overrun" flag - the current state of the process a unique positive integer value representing the identifier for a frequency-based scheduler.
-This value can be obtained using fbsid(3) (page 6-16) or fbsconfigure(3) (page 6-8).
+- a mask of the CPU(s) on which the process can execute - the frequency-based scheduler process identifier - the policy under which the process has been scheduled - the scheduling priority - the period (the number of minor cycles indicating the frequency with which the process is awakened in each major frame) - the starting base cycle (the first minor cycle in which the process is scheduled to be awakened in each major frame) - the value of the "halt on overrun" flag - the current state of the process fbs_id a unique positive integer value representing the identifier for frequency-based scheduler.
+This value can be obtained usin fbsid(3) (page 6-16) or fbsconfigure(3) (page 6-8).
+Enter MY_FBS to reference the frequency-based scheduler on which th calling process is scheduled without knowing the identifier. ie сри an integer value indicating the processor(s) for which schedulin information is to be obtained.
+The acceptable values and correspondin results are: 0 scheduling information for processes executing on th processor from which the call is made is returned ıe

 '''

-#include <fbsched.h>

 int sched_fbsqry(fbs_id, cpu, fbs_buf, buf_cnt)

 int fbs_id, cpu, buf_cnt;

 struct pgm2_ds {

 char name_ptr;

 int cpu;

 int fpid;

 int cid;

 int prior;

 int param;

 int period;

 int cycle;

+int halt;

 int status;

 } fbs_buf;

 '''

-Enter MY_FBS to reference the frequency-based scheduler on which the calling process is scheduled without knowing the identifier.

-an integer value indicating the processor(s) for which scheduling information is to be obtained.
-The acceptable values and corresponding results are:

-o scheduling information for processes executing on the processor from which the call is made is returned bit mask if (cpu & (1 << i)) is set (where i is an integer ranging from 0 to 15 and representing a CPU), scheduling information for processes executing on CPU i is returned fbs_buf a pointer to an array of pgm2_ds structures to which sched_fbsqry returns scheduling information for each process on the processor(s) specified with the cpu parameter.
-The type of information returned in each component of the structure for a single process is presented below.

--1 scheduling information for all processes on the scheduler is returned cpu a bit mask indicating the processor(s) on which the process can execute fpid the process' frequency-based scheduler process identifier cid the process' scheduling policy: SCHED_FIFO, SCHED_RR or SCHED_OTHER prior an integer value indicating the specified process'
+- -1 scheduling information for all processes on the scheduler is returned - bit mask if (cpu & (1 << i)) is set (where i is an integer ranging from 0 to 15 and representing a CPU), scheduling information for processes executing on CPU i is returned - fbs\bufa pointer to an array of pgm2\ds structures to which sched\fbsqry returns scheduling information for each process on the processor(s) specified with the cpu parameter.
+The type of information returned in each component of the structure for a single process is presented below. - name\ptr a pointer to a variable that contains a path name identifying the process for which information is returned.
+Note that the application must deallocate the memory associated with name\ptr for all valid entries using free (see malloc (3)). - cpu a bit mask indicating the processor(s) on which the process can execute - fpid the process' frequency-based scheduler process identifier - the process' scheduling policy: SCHED\FIFO, SCHED\RR or SCHED\OTHER - prior an integer value indicating the specified process' scheduling priority - param the process' initiation parameter (optional) - period the number of minor cycles indicating the frequency with which the process is to be awakened in each major frame - cycle the first minor cycle in which the process is scheduled to be awakened in each major frame (starting base cycle) - halt the value of the "halt on overrun" flag.

-scheduling priority

-param the process' initiation parameter (optional)

-period the number of minor cycles indicating the frequency

-with which the process is to be awakened in each major

-frame

-cycle the first minor cycle in which the process is scheduled to be awakened in each major frame (starting base cycle)

-halt the value of the "halt on overrun" flag.
 A nonzero value indicates that the flag is set.
-A value of zero indicates that the flag is not set.

-status the current state of the process as defined in
+A value of zero indicates that the flag is not set. - status the current state of the process as defined in <fbsched.h>.

-<fbsched.h>.

-buf_cnt an integer value indicating the number of structures in the array to which fbs_buf points.
+buf\cnt an integer value indicating the number of structures in the array to which fbs\buf points.

 A return value of 0 indicates that the call has been successful.
 A return value of -1 indicates that an error has occurred; errno is set to indicate the error.
-Refer to the sched fbsqry(3) man page for a listing of the types of errors that may occur.
+Refer to the sched\fbsqry(3) man page for a listing of the types of errors that may occur.